How to Ride a Balance Bike Guide + Video

 Teaching your kids to ride a bike?
 A balance bike can be a great start!
 Take a look at our guide to find out how to learn to ride using a balance bike.

-If you're looking to teach your kids to ride a bike, a balance bike can be a much better start to a life of cycling and an easier way of mastering the essentials.
-Balance bikes are basic, child-friendly bikes that teach your little one the art of balance and steering without having to worry about anything else.
+Instead o going straight to a bigger bike with stabilisers, a balance bike can be a much better start to a life of cycling and an easier way of mastering the essentials.
+Balance bikes are basic, child-friendly bike that teach your little one the art of balance and steering without having to worry about anything else.

-- The first thing to do is to set the saddle height on the bike.
+The first thing to do is to set the saddle height on the bike.
 The saddle should be lower than on a normal bike, so that your child can put both their feet flat on the ground even when they're sat on the seat.
 If it's too high, they won't be able to push themselves along and will probably end up overbalancing or even falling over.

-If your child's balance bike has a brake, it's a good idea to start off by showing your child how to use this.
+If your child's balance bike has a brake, it's a good idea to start off by showing them how to use.
 Walk your child along with the bike, getting them to squeeze the brake, so that they understand how to slow down and stop if they want to.
 If they understand what the brake does, then it may give them more confidence if things get a little too fast.

-To begin with, your child won't be very confident, and will either walk the bike or just take small steps whilst sat on the bike.
+To begin with, your child might lack confidence, so they may end up just walking the bike or taking small steps.
 Don't worry, this is completely normal!
 They probably won't be lifting their feet up or rolling away quite yet, but just give them some support while they get comfortable with the bike and the steering.
 Don't touch the handlebars or steer for them, because they'll need to learn to do this for themselves.
 If you need to support them or stop them from falling, hold them under their arms, or hover your hands close to them to give them confidence.

-- Over time, your child will progress to running along.
+Over time, your child will progress to running along.
 Eventually they'll start taking long strides where both feet are off the ground.
-Encourage them as they do this, and give them support if they need it as they lift up their feet for longer.
+Encourage them as they do this and give them support if they need it as they lift their feet for longer.
 At this point, you might start finding it more difficult to get them off their bike and in for dinner!

-Teaching your kids to ride using a balance bike is a really simple and natural process that kids will love, and a great skill that will stay with them for the rest of their lives.
-Pop in to your local Halfords store or visit us online to find the right balance bike for your little one!View all Balance Bikes
+Learning to ride a balance bike is a really simple and natural process that kids will love, and a great skill that will stay with them for the rest of their cycling lives.
+Pop in to your local Halfords store or visit us online to find the right balance bike for your little one!Shop balance bikes online